 Why teams switch from Google Forms to Fomr

 Google Forms have a recognizable look that says 'internal survey.'
-Fomr gives you 1700+ fonts, custom colors, backgrounds, and logos — so your forms match your brand.
+Fomr lets you set your own fonts, colors, backgrounds, and logo so forms match your brand.

-Google Forms uses a list-based editor with limited layout control.
-Fomr's drag-and-drop canvas lets you place fields anywhere, group elements, and design exactly the layout you want.
+Google Forms uses a list-based editor with no layout options.
+Fomr's drag-and-drop canvas lets you place fields anywhere, group elements, and design the layout you want.

 No Google account required